Competition # 364

 TRIUMF is a unique place to work and this is an excellent opportunity to further enhance your career portfolio in a high profile national research facility.
 Check out our Career pages to see why you should consider joining TRIUMF: http://qr.triumf.ca/126

 TRIUMF is an equal opportunity employer committed to diversity in the workplace, and we welcome applications from all qualified candidates.
-Your complete application package should be submitted by email as noted below, and will include the following:
+Your complete application package should be submitted by email to email@example.com and will include the following in one complete PDF file:

 Applications will be accepted until 2013-02-26